JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

     -  A "demarc" has various specialized connection panels and is usually the building's MDF.
     -  The demarc is the place where their cables and wires connect to our cables and wires.
 Our MDF is located in our Demarc.
     -  Sometimes, each service has their own demarcation.
 In either case we are legally responsible for our cables and gadgets, and they are responsible for theirs outside the demarc.
     -  There is a "no man's land" that both parties use.
 It is ususally split into two parts, with each party having a key to their part.
-(The grey telephone boxes on modern homes are the Demarcs!)<br><br>
+(The grey telephone boxes on modern homes are Demarcs!)<br><br>
 -  The whole MDF / IDF thing is repeated inside the buildling.
    -  Our MDF is in our Demarc.
 There is not much stuff for our services in there, mostly electrical stuff.
+Most of the work for us is done in the IDF.
-Our electrical system is also very nice and well done.
+      -   Our electrical system is also very nice and well done.
 (Another document.)
    -  Our IDF's are located in the second floor storage areas.
-They contain Ethernet patch panels switches, Telephone splicing panels, security control gadgets, etc.
+They contain Ethernet patch panels switches, Telephone splicing panels, security control gadgets,  door controls, fire controls etc.
-      -  These gadgets collectively fan out their service's cables to individual units.
+      -  These gadgets collectively fan out their service's cables to individual units or to other gadgets throughout the building.
+(Cameras, doors, fire alarms, etc.)